Wayne Federman

-Wayne Federman (born June 22, 1959) is an Emmy Award winning American comedian, actor, author, writer, comedy historian, producer, and musician.
-He is noted for numerous stand-up comedy appearances in clubs, theaters, and on television; his book on The History of Stand-Up; and supporting comedic acting roles in The X-Files, The Larry Sanders Show, Curb Your Enthusiasm, Crashing, Silicon Valley, Legally Blonde, 50 First Dates, The 40-Year-Old Virgin, and Step Brothers.
+Wayne Federman (born June 22, 1959) is an American comedian, actor, author, writer, comedy historian, producer, and musician.
+He performs in numerous stand-up comedy appearances in clubs, theaters, and on television; wrote a book, The History of Stand-Up; and has had supporting comedic acting roles in The X-Files, The Larry Sanders Show, Curb Your Enthusiasm, Silicon Valley, Legally Blonde, 50 First Dates, The 40-Year-Old Virgin, and Step Brothers.
 He was the head monologue writer for NBC's Late Night with Jimmy Fallon in its first season.
 He won a 2022 Primetime Emmy Award for producing the HBO documentary George Carlin's American Dream.